callumcurtis/copilot-for-design-exercises/lib/src/main/java/copilot_for_design/exercises/q6/README.md

 ## Description

 You are designing and implementing the order processing system for a company specializing in kitchen renovations.
-The company maintains a catalog of available kitchen configuration options, each specifying two appliances: stove and fridge.
-The company wants you to use the abstract factory pattern to complete the order processing system, supporting two appliance variations: modern and rustic.
+All renovations include two appliances: fridge and stove.
+There are two renovation variations: rustic and modern.
+In the rustic renovation, customers receive a rustic fridge and rustic stove.
+In the modern renovation, customers receive a modern fridge and modern stove.
+The company wants you to use the abstract factory pattern to complete the order processing system, supporting the two renovation variations.

 ## Criteria